Zhang Xichen: Commercial Press and The Ladies' Journal

 Du recommended Zhang to his nephew Du Yaquan, a scholar and editor for the Shanghai-based publishing firm Commercial Press.
 Du Yaquan hired Zhang in 1912 as his assistant editor for The Eastern Miscellany, the company's most popular magazine.
 As an editor for the journal, he was tasked with translating essays from Japanese journals and compiling a "Chronology of Major Events" at the back of each issue.

 In 1919, in the wake of the May Fourth Movement, several Commercial Press periodicals fell under intellectual criticism, and underwent reforms of leadership structure.
 Among these was The Ladies' Journal, a woman's magazine founded in 1915 which was primarily focused on domestic topics.
-The scholar and May Fourth leader Luo Jialun denounced it in the journal New Tide (新潮 (Xīncháo)) as a "crime against mankind" for its conservative and anti-feminist stances.
+The scholar and May Fourth leader Luo Jialun denounced it in the journal New Tide as a "crime against mankind" for its conservative and anti-feminist stances.
 The Ladies' Journal was among the press's least popular magazines, and Zhang later accused the Commercial Press of maintaining it only for profit, not caring for its editorial direction.
 Shen Yanbing (better known as Mao Dun) took over editorship of the periodical in May 1919.
-After the former editor-in-chief Wang Yunzhang left the company November 1920, Shen was additionally offered the editorship of the literary magazine Fiction Monthly (小說月報 (Xiǎoshuō yuèbào)); unwilling to manage both publications, he chose to move to Fiction Monthly.
+After the former editor-in-chief Wang Yunzhang left the company November 1920, Shen was additionally offered the editorship of the literary magazine Fiction Monthly; unwilling to manage both publications, he chose to move to Fiction Monthly.
 With no one else to serve as editor for The Ladies' Journal, the new Eastern Miscellany head editor Qian Zhixiu recommended that Zhang be appointed to the role.
 Zhang had no prior experience or interest in women's issues, and initially was hesitant to take the position; however, he accepted the offer after Qian promised to assist in editing.